How to bring the best out in your team by leadership

 3. Incidentally, leading is helping people achieve a shared vision, not telling people what to do.

-4. It is not possible for a leader to understand and lead people when the leader’s head is high in the clouds or stuck firmly up his backside.
+4. A leader can’t understand and lead people when the leader’s head is high in the clouds or stuck firmly up his backside.

-5. That is to say – loyalty to leadership relies on the leader having a connection with and understanding of people’s needs and wishes and possibilities.
+5. That is to say – loyalty to leadership relies on the leader to connect with and understand people’s needs and wishes and possibilities.
 Solutions to leadership challenges do not lie in the leader’s needs and wishes.
 Leadership solutions lie in the needs and wishes of the followers.

 6. The suggestion that loyalty and a following can be built by simply asking or forcing people to be loyal is not any basis for effective leadership.

-7. Prior to expecting anyone to follow, a leader first needs to demonstrate a vision and values worthy of a following.
+7. Before expecting anyone to follow, a leader first needs to demonstrate a vision and values worthy of a following.

 9. In other words, for people to embrace and follow modern compassionate, honest, ethical, peaceful, and fair principles, they must see these qualities demonstrated by their leadership.